 To make the most of your day (or more) at the festival, it helps to have some insider tricks from someone who’s been many times before.
-I’ve been four out of the last five years and have lots of ideas for saving you time and money.
+I’ve been six out of the last seven years and have lots of ideas for saving you time and money.

-Tip #1: Stay Cool
+Food and Wine Festival Tip #2: Stay Cool

 It is normal to experience highs in the 80’s into November in central Florida.
 Shade can also be hard to find at Epcot, so prepare for hot times even later in the festival.

 My favorite place to chill out during the festival is inside the old Odyssey restaurant, which houses the Craft beer booth this year.
 It is located between Future World and World Showcase near the Mexico pavilion.
 It happens to be close to many excellent booths, so you can bring your food into the air conditioning and chill out while you chow down.

 I also suggest cooling off at the movie in the France pavilion (Impressions de France), the bakery in France, watching the American Adventure show, sitting inside the China pavilion, and at the Festival Welcome Center in Future World.

-Here are a few more suggestions: drink A LOT of water (free at any quick service dining location or bring a water bottle to refill at drinking fountains), wear light colored clothing, and bring along a hat to keep the sun off of your face (I love the one in the picture above because it rolls up and is open on the top – get it on Amazon for only $7.99).
+Here are a few more suggestions for staying cool: drink A LOT of water (free at any quick service dining location or bring a water bottle to refill at drinking fountains), wear light colored clothing, and bring along a hat to keep the sun off of your face (I love the one in the picture above because it rolls up and is open on the top – get it on Amazon for only $7.99).
 Getting overheated is guaranteed to ruin your day at Epcot so try to prevent that at all costs!

 The Marketplace Booths are small themed buildings situated around Epcot where you can purchase sample-sized portions of food and beverages.
 Most samples cost between $3 – $7.

 Doing some quick math, there are around 200 items you could possibly try at the booths.
 Clearly, you aren’t going to be able to try them all in one day (or even one week).
 It helps to make a short list of some items you really want to try before you visit.

 The best way to do this is to check out the full booth menus and photos over at the Disney Food Blog’s Festival pages.
 AJ and her team try and photograph every item so you can have some idea of what’s there before you go.

 This year I had a short list of items I knew I wanted to try with me when I went.
 It helped me pass up some stuff that I’m sure would have been ok and let me focus on what I really wanted to try.
 This led to me having the best time yet at the festival!

-Tip #4: Budget Accordingly (The Festival is Not Cheap)
+Food and Wine Tip #4: Budget Accordingly (The Festival is Not Cheap)

 It is shocking how fast $4 here and $5 there adds up.
 When I plan to make a meal of snacking my way around the festival, I allocate $30-$40 per person just for food.
-This is consistent with what you would pay for a meal at a table service restaurant at Disney World, so in that regard it isn’t too crazy.
+This is consistent with what you would pay for a meal at a table service restaurant at Disney World, so in that regard, it isn’t too crazy.

 But where you can really go over-budget is with drinks.
-Beer and wine samples are usually half sized portions, so about 3 ounces of wine and 6 ounces of beer/mixed drinks.
+Beer and wine samples are usually half-sized portions, so about 3 ounces of wine and 6 ounces of beer/mixed drinks.
 Wine and beer samples usually cost between $4-$8 but mixed drinks are close to $10.

 Also, to get the most bang for your buck, share a beer or wine flight with a friend.
 The flights contain 3 or 4 smaller sized samples.
 You’ll get to try the most for the least amount of money.

 You can use a snack credit on almost any food sample, even those that are upwards of $8!
 I value a snack credit at $5, so using them at the festival on any items over that amount.
 You can get my Disney Dining Plan book on Amazon for only $0.99 if you’d like more tips for maximizing the plans.

-Tip #5: Get a Festival Passport
+Food and Wine Tip #6: Get a Festival Passport

 Festival Passports are free and available all over Epcot.
 Inside you will find a detailed menu for every booth and stickers that you can use to keep track of what booths you’ve visited, among other things.
 This is the best guide for the festival out there, and also makes a great free souvenir!